1. Introduction

 The name

-was chosen because it does not carry a domain-specific connotation.
+was chosen because it carries no domain-specific connotation,

 -